I. Outlook

 - Merlin Chain ($MERL) Token Launch

-Merlin Chain is one of the leading Bitcoin L2 protocols, launching its native token $MERL on April 19.
+Merlin Chain is one of the leading Bitcoin L2 protocols, which launched its native token $MERL on April 19.
 The protocol's total locked value (TVL) has exceeded $3.6 billion and covers over 200 decentralized applications (dApps) across DeFi, gaming, and social platforms.
 The $MERL token will be used for protocol governance, staking, and transaction fee payments.
-The token has been listed on major exchanges, including OKX and Bitget, demonstrating strong community support and institutional confidence.
+The token has been launched on major exchanges, including OKX and Bitget, demonstrating strong community support and institutional confidence.

 - Stacks (STX) Nakamoto Upgrade

 Stacks activated its Nakamoto upgrade in late April, enhancing transaction finality and reducing block time to about five seconds.
-This upgrade supports the upcoming sBTC (an asset pegged to Bitcoin), facilitating smoother integration of decentralized finance (DeFi) applications between Bitcoin and Stacks.
+This upgrade supports the upcoming sBTC (an asset pegged to Bitcoin), facilitating smoother integration of DeFi applications between Bitcoin and Stacks.

 - BitVM and Bitlayer Innovations